 Superman (1978) - "Theme from Superman" by John Williams

-John Williams wasn't supposed to score Richard Donner's "Superman."
-The director originally wanted Jerry Goldsmith, who had previously won what would become his only Oscar, scoring Donner's 1976 horror film "The Omen."
-Goldsmith ended up getting tied up in scheduling, and so orchestrating duties fell to Williams, who took on the task having appreciated the lighthearted nature of the script.
-Williams ended up creating one of the most memorable themes of all time, so when it was announced that a whole new Superman was going to fly again in 2013's "Man of Steel," composer Hans Zimmer got some initial cold feet, telling CNN, "I spent three months just procrastinating and not even getting a start on the thing, because I was so intimidated: 'Oh my God, I'm following in John Williams' footsteps.'"
+John Williams wasn't originally supposed to score Richard Donner's "Superman."
+The director initally wanted Jerry Goldsmith, the composer behind his 1976 horror flick "The Omen."
+A score that earned Goldsmith his only Oscar.
+Goldsmith ended up with scheduling conflicts, so orchestrating duties fell to Williams.
+Having appriciated the lighthearted nature of the script, Williams took on the task.
+He ended up creating one of the most memorable movie themes of all time.
+So iconic was the theme, that when a new Superman was set to fly again in 2013, "Man of Steel" composer Hans Zimmer had some cold feet.
+Zimmer admited to CNN that he "spent three months just procrastinating and not even getting a start on the thing, because I was so intimidated: 'Oh my God, I'm following in John Williams' footsteps.'"

 Dr. No (1962) - "James Bond Theme" by Monty Norman and the John Barry Orchestra

 In fact, each version of Bond received its own distinctive version of the theme.
-Sean Connery's was more jazzy and orchestral; George Lazenby's was higher-pitched, featuring a Moog synthesizer; and Roger Moore's started with a full string orchestra, but then got more funky as Bond moved into the 80s.
-Timothy Dalton's version was overdubbed with harder rocking drums to play on the darker themes of his movies.
-Pierce Brosnan's theme was more techno influenced as Bond's adventures gave way to more tech-inspired stories following the end of the Cold War.
-Finally in Daniel Craig's reboot, the theme almost became something that's earned, as it -- along with the classic gun-barrel squence -- was featured at the end of the movies, just as we follow Craig's Bond in his first adventures as Double-0-7.
+Sean Connery's was more jazzy and orchestral.
+George Lazenby's was higher-pitched, featuring a Moog synthesizer.
+And, Roger Moore's started with a full string orchestra, but then got more funky as Bond moved into the '80s.
+Timothy Dalton's version was overdubbed with harder rocking drums to play on his movies' darker themes.
+Pierce Brosnan's was more techno influenced as Bond's adventures became more tech-inspired following the end of the Cold War.
+Finally, in Daniel Craig's reboot, the theme almost became something that's earned.
+It, along with the classic gun-barrel sequence, is featured at the end of the movies, just as we follow Craig's Bond in his first adventures as Double-0-7.

-The Good, the Bad, and the Ugly (1967) - "Main Title" by Ennio Morricone
+The Good, the Bad and the Ugly (1967) - "Main Title" by Ennio Morricone

 Raiders of the Lost Ark (1981) - "Raiders March" by John Williams